willnationsdev/godot-docs/getting_started/guides/godot_essentials_guide.rst

 Groups

   Sometimes you need cross-scene collections of nodes.
-You could be cycling through a subset of cameras, accessing all the lights in a room, or iterating over all the enemies in a level.
+You could be cycling through cameras, tracking lights, or iterating over enemies.

   For these situations, you can use "groups".
 A group is a string that you associate with a Node.
 The SceneTree instance will keep a list of which nodes